 Accountability.
 Expect there to be at least 3-6 months of complete transparency.
 Give your spouse all your passwords and access to your phone.
 Tell your spouse where you are at all times before they ask you.
 You have lost your right to privacy for the time being but remember this is only temporary.

 Seek help.
 I strongly advise you get professional help at this point.
 See an experienced marriage counselor who can help you both navigate the difficult days ahead.
 Make sure you choose a pro marriage or “marriage friendly” therapist who will help you strengthen and restore your relationship.
-I also recommend Getting Past The Affair as a resource.
+I also recommend Getting Past The Affair by Snyder, Baucom, & Gordon as a resource.

 Seek Professional Help